Russo-Turkish War (1877–1878): In popular culture

-The novella Jalaleddin, published in 1878 by the novelist Raffi describes the Kurdish massacres of Armenians in the eastern Ottoman Empire at the time of the Russo-Turkish war.
+The Armenian novella Jalaleddin, published in 1878 by the novelist Raffi, describes the Kurdish massacres of Armenians in the eastern Ottoman Empire at the time of the Russo-Turkish war.
 The novella follows the journey of a young man through the mountains of Anatolia.
 The historical descriptions in the novella correspond with information from British sources at the time.

 The novel The Doll (Polish title: Lalka), written in 1887–1889 by Bolesław Prus, describes consequences of the Russo-Turkish war for merchants living in Russia and partitioned Poland.
 The main protagonist helped his Russian friend, a multi-millionaire, and made a fortune supplying the Russian Army in 1877–1878.
 The novel describes trading during political instability, and its ambiguous results for Russian and Polish societies.

 The 1912 silent film Independența României depicted the war in Romania.

 Russian writer Boris Akunin uses the war as the setting for the novel The Turkish Gambit (1998).